CIDC-FM: History

 Rival CKFM-FM switched from adult top 40 to CHR due to high airplay on top-played singles, while CIDC-FM tweaked its format by adding some adult top 40 singles, such as Bon Jovi's What Do You Got?.
 Rival CKIS-FM dropped their rhythmic lean and went more mainstream in February 2011.
 At that same time, CIDC did the reverse: from mainstream to a rhythmic-lean, although it still plays a small percentage of dance music, which was slightly increased by 2015.
 Most non-top 40 dance hits remain at the station, although they are classics.
 It continues to report on Mediabase & Nielsen BDS as a contemporary hit radio.
 As of the summer of 2012, the station's slogan is "#1 For Hit Music", following the other top 40 stations in Toronto, CKIS-FM and CKFM-FM, which both claimed to be "Toronto's #1 Hit Music Station".
 As of 2016, CIDC reverted to the slogan "All The Hits."

 Despite the decrease in dance music, the station's highest-rated program continues to be The Drive @ 5 Street Mix with DJ Danny D. The show is mixed live with vinyl records and Compact Discs.
 In 2000, the show started out as a 30-minute Friday afternoon mix, but soon expanded into a 1-hour set.
-By 2004-2005, the set was so popular that CIDC introduced the "Drive @ 5" five times a week.
+By 2004–2005, the set was so popular that CIDC introduced the "Drive @ 5" five times a week.
 Recently, as of 2008, high-profile guest DJ's have started to mix live for the Drive @ 5 on several occasions including David Guetta, Tiesto, and Armin van Buuren (his show A State of Trance can be heard Sunday nights on this station).
 The station also had a Saturday Night edition of the "Drive @ 5 Street Mix" for a time.
 A similar show, The Power Mix with DJ Spence Diamonds, used to air three nights a week (Wednesday, Thursday, and Friday nights).
 The show, which featured urban music, was cut in the fall of 2007.
 In 2011, the station introduced a mix show during the lunch hour, dedicated to hits from the 1980s, 1990s, and early 2000s, called the Wayback Lunch.

 The station aired some programming hosted by Canadian DJ Chris Sheppard in the mid-1990s to the early 2000s, including Pirate Radio and Groove Station.

 CIDC also had a weekly show on Sundays called the Freestyle Frenzy, hosted by veteran Tony Monaco.
 It was solely a show of freestyle music and mixes.
-It aired from June 4, 1995, to January 2004, and was replaced with Ryan Seacrest's American Top 40 countdown.
+It aired from June 4, 1995, to January 2004, and was replaced with the syndicated American Top 40.
 As of the summer of 2008, that show was removed from the schedule.
 CKFM-FM later picked up the show after its relaunch as Virgin Radio.